 —The PPDU carries an immediate response that is solicited by the non-AP STA.

-—The AP with the TXOP Return Support In TXOP Sharing Mode 2 subfield set to 1 received a frame from the non-AP STA, if the RDG/More PPDU subfield in the CAS Control subfield of the HE variant HT Control field is set to 0.
+—The AP with the TXOP Return Support In TXOP Sharing Mode 2 subfield equal to 1 received a frame from the non-AP STA, in which case the RDG/More PPDU subfield in the CAS Control subfield of the HE variant HT Control field of the frame (#12502) is set to 0.

 TGbe editor: Please make the following changes in subclause 35.2.1.2.3 (Non-AP STA behaviour):

-During the time allocated by an associated AP, the non-AP EHT STA may transmit non-TB PPDUs to the AP or another STA if the TXOP Sharing Mode subfield value is 2.
-The non-AP EHT STA may transmit a QoS Data or QoS Null frame to an associated AP to terminate the allocated time, if the RDG/More PPDU subfield in CAS Control subfield of the HE variant HT Control field is equal to 0.
+During the time allocated by an associated AP, the non-AP EHT STA may transmit non-TB PPDUs to the AP or another STA if the TXOP Sharing Mode subfield value is 2. (#13989)

+The non-AP EHT STA may transmit a QoS Data or QoS Null frame to an associated AP to return the remaining (#13772) allocated time, in which case (#12503) the RDG/More PPDU subfield in the CAS Control subfield of the HE variant HT Control field of the frame (#12503) is equal to 0.

 During the time allocated by an associated AP, the non-AP EHT STA may transmit non-TB PPDUs and only to its associated AP if the TXOP Sharing Mode subfield value is 1.